Imranharun/2300968-11-Imr-Sentiment_Analytics-Platinum/README.md

 # The usage of its service & The expected output

-There are 3 API services that you can use, which will be explained briefly on how to use it and the expected output for each service / feature.
+There are 3 main API services that you can use, which will be explained briefly on how to use it and the expected output for each service / feature.

+1. Default

+        Ignore this one, this is just the default route from the API.
+Which its expected output is to check whether the API successfully running or not.
+2. Cleansing API

+        It will perform text-cleansing on your data.

+3. Sentiment API

+        It will perform Sentiment Analytics on your text data.

+4. Database API

+        It will show you the Database you've created along the process of this tool.

+To fully understand the each functions have been mentioned above, please check the tutorial below.

 ![Altimage](https://cdn.discordapp.com/attachments/1080523743534784592/1161646620874653756/image.png?ex=65390eb8&is=652699b8&hm=67332397e88a5a5e046c4b185c929547dbe6297f642b95355250e14cd7edf984&)

-## Cleansing API (Text Cleansing)
+## Cleansing API: Text Cleansing

 This service will let you cleanse/remove the following aspects below from your words/sentence: